johanfortus/Hack-or-Snooze/README.md

 ## Summary

-Developed as part of a coursework project for the Springboard bootcamp, Hack or Snooze is a clone of the popular Hacker News platform, designed to replicate its core features and functionalities.
+Developed as part of a coursework project for the Springboard bootcamp.

+Hack or Snooze is a clone of the popular Hacker News platform, designed to replicate its core features and functionalities.

 A modular, cross-platform web application built using JavaScript.
 It leverages AJAX communication between the client and the Hack or Snooze API, facilitated by the Axios library.